Mary Oliver: Poetic identity

-Mary Oliver's poetry is grounded in memories of Ohio and her adopted home of New England, setting most of her poetry in and around Provincetown after she moved there in the 1960s.
-Influenced by both Whitman and Thoreau, she is known for her clear and poignant observances of the natural world.
-In fact, according to the 1983 Chronology of American Literature, the "American Primitive," one of Oliver's collection of poems, "...presents a new kind of Romanticism that refuses to acknowledge boundaries between nature and the observing self."
-Her creativity was stirred by nature, and Oliver, an avid walker, often pursued inspiration on foot.
-Her poems are filled with imagery from her daily walks near her home: shore birds, water snakes, the phases of the moon and humpback whales.
-In Long life she says "[I] go off to my woods, my ponds, my sun-filled harbor, no more than a blue comma on the map of the world but, to me, the emblem of everything."
-She commented in a rare interview "When things are going well, you know, the walk does not get rapid or get anywhere: I finally just stop, and write.
+Oliver's poetry is grounded in memories of Ohio and her adopted home of New England.
+Provincetown is the principal setting for her work after she moved there in the 1960s.
+Influenced by both Whitman and Thoreau, she is known for her clear and poignant observations of the natural world.
+According to the 1983 Chronology of American Literature, her collection American Primitive "presents a new kind of Romanticism that refuses to acknowledge boundaries between nature and the observing self."
+Nature stirred her creativity, and Oliver, an avid walker, often pursued inspiration on foot.
+Her poems are filled with imagery from her daily walks near her home: shore birds, water snakes, the phases of the moon, and humpback whales.
+In Long Life, she writes, "[I] go off to my woods, my ponds, my sun-filled harbor, no more than a blue comma on the map of the world but, to me, the emblem of everything."
+She once said: "When things are going well, you know, the walk does not get rapid or get anywhere: I finally just stop and write.
 That's a successful walk!"
-She said that she once found herself walking in the woods with no pen and later hid pencils in the trees so she would never be stuck in that place again.
-She often carried a 3-by-5-inch hand-sewn notebook for recording impressions and phrases.
-Maxine Kumin called Oliver "a patroller of wetlands in the same way that Thoreau was an inspector of snowstorms."
-Oliver stated that her favorite poets were Walt Whitman, Rumi, Hafez, Ralph Waldo Emerson, Percy Bysshe Shelley and John Keats.
+She said she once found herself walking in the woods with no pen and later hid pencils in the trees so she would never be stuck like that again.
+Oliver often carried a 3-by-5-inch hand-sewn notebook for recording impressions and phrases.
+Maxine Kumin called her "a patroller of wetlands in the same way that Thoreau was an inspector of snowstorms."
+Oliver said her favorite poets were Walt Whitman, Rumi, Hafez, Ralph Waldo Emerson, Percy Bysshe Shelley, and John Keats.

-Oliver has also been compared to Emily Dickinson, with whom she shared an affinity for solitude and inner monologues.
+Oliver was also compared to Emily Dickinson, with whom she shared an affinity for solitude and inner monologues.
 Her poetry combines dark introspection with joyous release.
-Although she was criticized for writing poetry that assumes a close relationship between women and nature, she found that the self is only strengthened through an immersion with nature.
-Oliver is also known for her unadorned language and accessible themes.
+Though criticized for writing poetry that assumes a close relationship between women and nature, she found that the self is only strengthened through immersion in the natural environment.
+Oliver is also known for her straightforward language and accessible themes.
 The Harvard Review describes her work as an antidote to "inattention and the baroque conventions of our social and professional lives.
 She is a poet of wisdom and generosity whose vision allows us to look intimately at a world not of our making."

-In 2007 The New York Times described her as "far and away, this country's best-selling poet."
+In 2007, The New York Times called Oliver "far and away, this country's best-selling poet."